Tozex/Smart-Contract-Library/contracts/MultiSigWallet/Read me Multisig.md

 #### Function submitTransaction()

 This function allows signers to submit a transaction to be confirmed by signers.
-A signer submitting the spendable transaction is confirm it automatically.
+The signer submitting the spendable transaction confirm it automatically.

 #### Function confirmTransaction()